 It’s important that you have an outline on how your blog is going to make money.
 The avenue you’re taking to get that dough is going to determine the steps you take to be successful.

-If you’re selling your own products, you might want to be careful about placing too many ads or affiliate links on your site that will distract people from your own product.
+If you’re selling your own products (like how I sell my blog writer’s course), you might want to be careful about placing too many ads or affiliate links on your site that will distract people from your own product.